nfriedly/nfriedly.com/src/documents/projects/0360-ajax-email-templating-system.html.md

 write: false
 ---

-Loads templates and sender information, allows you to modify the template, then sends the email, all via AJAX.
-Also allows you to schedule e-mails to be sent in the future.
+I created a complete end-to-end system for managing agent->client business emails.
+AJAX-driven interface loads templates and sender information, allows you to modify the template, then sends the email.

-Username: <b>demo</b><br />Password: <b>demo</b>
+Includes a modified Rich Text Editor that recognizes existing template variables and provides a live preview of what the email will look like.

+Manages images and other attachments and tracks opening rate when possible.
+Also supports schedule e-mails to be sent in the future, including pre-packaged series of emails.

+Try it out at http://my.iboomerang.com/email
+<br />Username: **demo**
+<br />Password: **demo**